 Fortunately, treatments for Crohn's disease can make a big difference.

-Effective treatments range from lifestyle changes to
+Effective treatments range from lifestyle changes to medications, or even

 surgery in severe cases.
 The right treatments can reduce symptoms, lengthen